Collecting VMware ESX or VCenter Performance Counters during a LoadGen Test

 • -esxCounters

 A comma-separated list of specific ESX performance counters you want to retrieve (e.g., cpu.usage,mem.active).
 Use the -getesxcounters mode to identify available counters.
+For large counter lists, consider using -esxcountersfile instead.

 • -interval